SBA Loans for Startups: The Essential Guide

 Personal Savings & Retirement Accounts

-Many small businesses get off the ground with the owner’s personal capital.
+Many small businesses are initially funded with the owner’s personal capital.
 Even when you use a business loan, it often supplements your own investment to launch the company.

-It might be possible to use retirement savings as well.
+It may also be possible to use retirement savings.
 You could consider a Rollover as Business Startup, or ROBS, which is when you move money from a retirement account like a 401(k) into your business tax-free.

 Using your retirement or personal savings as startup capital carries some risk as you’re potentially mortgaging your future to launch a company.
 However, it could be worth it if you have a solid business plan.

-It’s virtually impossible to launch a company without taking some risk.
+It’s virtually impossible to launch a company without taking some risks.
 As the saying goes, “nothing ventured, nothing gained.”

 Crowdfunding

 With modern technology tools, you could also attempt to use crowdfunding to gain the money needed to launch your business.
-Crowdfunding is when you gain micro-investments from many people to fund a project or venture.
+Crowdfunding is a process where you solicit small investments from many people to fund a project or venture.

-The most common way to crowdfund is via the internet, and there are several web-based crowdfunding platforms.
+The most common way to crowdfund is through the internet, with several web-based crowdfunding platforms available.
 Many of those platforms cater to small business investments.

 Some examples of companies that launched through crowdfunding include Oculus VR, Popsocket, and Peloton.